-Taxpayers are required to file at least an initial tax return for taxable property (both real and personal property) owned on January 1 of the tax year.
-In all counties, the time for filing returns is January 1 through April 1St.
+Taxpayers are required to file at least an initial tax return for taxable property (both real and personal property) owned on January 1st of the tax year.
+In all counties, the time for filing returns is January 1st through April 1st.
 Returns are filed with the Property Appraisal Department.
 The tax return is a descriptive listing of the property owned by the taxpayer which includes the taxpayer's declaration of the value of the property.

-Once the initial tax return is filed, the law provides for an automatic renewal of that return each succeeding year at the value finally determined for the preceding year and the taxpayer is required to file a new return only as additional property is acquired, improvements are made to existing property, or other changes occur.
-A new return, filed during the return period, may also be made by the taxpayer to declare a different value from the existing value where the taxpayer is dissatisfied with the current value placed on the property by the board of tax assessors.
+Once the initial tax return is filed, the law provides for an automatic renewal of that return each succeeding year to the value finally determined for the preceding year at the value finally determined for the preceding year and the taxpayer is required to file a new return only as additional property is acquired, improvements are made to existing property, or other changes occur.
+A new return, filed during the return period, may also be made by the taxpayer to declare a different value from the existing value where the taxpayer is dissatisfied with the current value placed on the property by the Board of Tax Assessors.